Where do you run when you are at the end of yourself?

 Sometimes, out of anger, I just fight the wrong person.
 Do you ever do that?
-Have a battle to fight, but you take aim at the wrong person; the first person who gets in your way?
+You have a battle to fight, but you take aim at the wrong person.
+It’s usually the first person who gets in your way.
 I’ve done that a couple of times in the last two weeks.
 The guys working on my house weren’t paying attention when they needed an outlet; they accidentally unplugged my upright freezer in the garage.
-When I went out to get something for dinner, I found half the freezer and many items already defrosted.
+When I went out to get something for dinner, I found half the freezer already defrosted.

 I wasn’t full of grace and reflecting the image of Christ when I found this.
 I was already in the middle of dealing with the computer crash and the noise, this added to the chaos.
 But the man didn’t know that, he just made an honest mistake.